AlexWaygood/cpython/Doc/library/gc.rst

 .. data:: garbage

    A list of objects which the collector found to be unreachable but could not be freed (uncollectable objects).
-Starting with Python 3.4, this list should be empty most of the time, except when using instances of C extension types with a non-``NULL`` ``tp_del`` slot.
+This list should be empty most of the time, except when using instances of C extension types with a non-``NULL`` ``tp_del`` slot.